pandadady/Machine-Learning-Course/naive_bayes_classifier/README.md

     First of all, make clear classification problem.

-    Classification problem often use Empirical methods to construct the mapping rules.
+    Classification problem often use empirical methods to construct the mapping rules.

     In general situation, classification problem is lack of enough infomation to construct